devkelzs/ansible_projects/ansible_webserver_config/README.md

 - Install **Apache** or **Nginx** on the target machine.
 - Create a homepage at `/var/www/html/index.html` with the following content:

-Welcome to \[Your Name]'s server, managed by Ansible!

 `

 - Ensure the web server is **started** and **enabled** on boot.